 Peter A. Allard School of Law – UBC

 Demonstrate that you value gender inclusion and diversity in leadership in BC

 Our annual Equality Breakfast is only possible because of the generous support of our Partners.
 Partnership is a highly visible way to demonstrate that you value gender inclusion and diversity in leadership, are committed to social responsibility, support access to justice for all, and want to see a more equal and just BC.

 To learn more about the impacts and benefits of partnership, send us an email.

 Frequently Asked Questions

 Registration for this event is non-refundable.
-If you are unable to attend, you are welcome to transfer your ticket to a friend or loved one.
+If you are unable to attend, you are welcome to transfer your ticket to a friend, colleague, or loved one.
 You are also welcomed to donate it back to us and we will redistribute it to a community member who might otherwise be unable to attend.